rastan187/campaign-gazetteer/content/campaign-primer.md

 ![A lone traveler looks toward a city on the spindle world as the vast planet hangs in the sky.](/images/campaign-primer/the-world.jpg)

 Most people accept the world as they find it and give little thought to what it actually is.
 Among scholars, priests, and the deranged, theories abound: a promised land, the corpse of a god, a prison, a cosmic engine, or the fixed center around which the planet itself revolves.
-Many people in Xiiom call it "Hell," reflecting a common belief that their divine ancestors delivered them here from a cataclysm on that world.
+Many people in Xiiom call the planet below "Hell," reflecting a common belief that their divine ancestors delivered them here from a cataclysm on that world.

 ## The Starting Region

-The campaign begins in the domain of Xiiom, a lakebound city-state shaped by causeways, canals, floating farms, crowded markets, warrior societies, old priesthoods, tribute, sacrifice, and public festivals.
+The campaign begins in the domain of Xiiom, a lakebound city-state of causeways, canals, floating farms, crowded markets, warrior societies, old priesthoods, tribute, sacrifice, and public festivals.

-Xiiom is not a recreation of historical Tenochtitlan.
-It is a cosmopolitan city in a world where peoples from many human cultures have arrived, mixed, and built new societies over generations.
-Your character can come from nearly anywhere.
 The overall atmosphere is Aztec imperial city-state filtered through pulp sword-and-sorcery and weird science fantasy.
+It's a cosmopolitan city in a world where peoples from many human cultures have arrived, mixed, and built new societies over generations.

 ![A colorful vision of Xiiom's crowded towers and waterfront.](/images/campaign-primer/the-starting-region-3.jpg)